diditong/full-stack-development/content/algorithms/binary_search/_index.md

   }

   if (arr[l] < target) return l;
-  return -1;
+  return l+1;
 }
 ```
-5. Find the index of the first element that is greater than or equal to target.
+5. \>=: Find the index of the first element that is greater than or equal to target.
+Again, this is related to 4 in that the index found in 4 is smaller than this index by exactly one.
-val(4) = val(5) - 1